 - Review executive summary with company and discuss path forward for collaborative research

-- Expand the executive summary into a research scope of work that is milestone- and deliverable-driven with the goals of outlining the project, but also meeting the needs of AgriLife Contract Office’s staff to easily begin drafting the agreements that would govern the research.
-We do this through an iterative process of discussions with the company personnel and AgriLife faculty to ensure the final SOW is mutually beneficial
+- We do this through an iterative process of discussions with the company personnel and AgriLife faculty to ensure the final SOW is mutually beneficial

 We understand there are a significant number of ongoing or new industry projects that are better facilitated with direct communication with AgriLife Contracts and it is not necessary for CERS to be engaged.
 For projects where faculty believe the research objectives and SOW are more straightforward and less complex (e.g., product testing, single or fewer PI’s, smaller in nature, typical of other projects that have been executed in the past), the AgriLife Contract Office would be the appropriate first contact.